 - project size

-A broad principal will be to favour projects that clearly demonstrate a forward-looking transitional systems approach to decarbonising processes, or energy-intensive industrial operations; and where these are being developed as part of a wider strategic approach to industrial transition planning, consistent with Scotland’s 2045 net zero target.
+A broad principal will be to favour projects that clearly demonstrate a forward-looking transitional systems approach to decarbonising processes, or energy-intensive industrial operations and where these are being developed as part of a wider strategic approach to industrial transition planning, consistent with Scotland’s 2045 net zero target.

-Applications that demonstrate an intention to draw down funding to deploy a technology or carry out a study in the financial years 2021-2022 and 2022-2023 may be favoured in the assessment process because of clearer and more prompt deliverability
+Applications that demonstrate an intention to draw down funding to deploy a technology or carry out a study in the financial years 2022-3 and 2023-24 may be favoured in the assessment process because of clearer and more prompt deliverability.

 Applicants should present appropriate financial information to help demonstrate the financial and commercial merits of a project.
 The provision of more detailed financial information will help to explore the added value the grant funding brings and help to fully explain the merits of the project.
 More detail is required where projects influence product throughput and profit.